 - It puts your focus on debt instead of building wealth.
 As they say, numbers that are watched improve.
 And when you’re thinking and focusing on your credit score, you’re totally misplacing the time and energy that should be devoted to growing your own wealth.

 - It encourages overspending.
-Thinking about your shiny fucking credit score?
+Spending mental energy to think about your credit score?
 It’s a reminder you can borrow money to go play games with credit cards, buy too much car, and buy and too much house instead of spending less and investing your hard-earned money to make yourself rich.

 What is a “Net Worth Score”?